 Retirement You have earned enough credits to qualify for benefits.
-At your current earnings rate, if you stop working and start receiving benefits At age 62, your payment would be about \$ 661 a mon If you continue working until your full retirement age (66 years), your payment would be about Disability age 70, your payment would be about Your payment would be about Family If you get retirement or disability benefits, your spouse and children also may qualify for benefits.
-Survivors You have earned enough credits for your family to receive survivors benefits.
-If you die this year, certain members of your family may qualify for the following benefits: Your child Your spouse who is caring for your child \$ 683 a mon Your spouse who reaches full retirement age Total family benefits cannot be more than \$ 1,454 a more Your spouse or minor child may be eligible for a special one-time death benefit of \$255.
+At your current earnings raworking and start receiving benefits te, if you sto р At age 62, your payment would be about \$ 661 a month your full retirement age (66 years), your payment would be about \$ 1,000 a month age 70, your payment would be about 1,403 a month Disability You have earned enough credits to qualify for benefits.
+If you become disabled right Your payment would be about a month Family If you get retirement or disability benefits, your spouse and children also may qualif y for benefit Š. Survivors You have earned enough credits for your family to receive survivors benefits.
+If you ı die this yea Γ, certain members of your family may qualify for the following benefits: Your child 683 a month Your spouse who is caring for your child \$ 683 a month Your spouse who reaches full retirement age \$ 910 a month Total family benefits cannot be more than \$ 1,454 a month Your spouse or minor child may be eligible for a special one-time death benefit of \$ 255.
 Medicare You have earned enough credits to qualify for Medicare at age 65.
-Even if you do not retire at age 65, sure to contact Social Security three months before your 65th birthday to enroll in Medicare.
+Even if you do r ot r etire at a ge 65, be sure to contact Social Security three months before your 65th birthday to enroll in Med icare. benefits are based on current law.
+Congress has made changes to the law in the past a ng benefit amounts may change because, by 2040, the payroll taxes collected will be en luled benefits.
+We based your be enefit estimates on these facts: h 1 March 4 .
+1948 axable earnings per year after 2005 Your Social Secu rity number (only the last four digits are shown to help prevent identity theft) XXX-XX C-9876